 The Spot Reduction Myth

-Spot reduction refers to the general belief that you can reduce body fat in specific areas of your body through targeted exercises.
-A good example of this would be doing crunches or other ab-focused exercises in order to target stubborn belly fat.
+The term “spot reduction” refers to the general belief that you can reduce body fat in specific areas of your body through targeted exercises — a good example of this would be doing crunches or other ab-focused exercises in order to target stubborn belly fat.

 While it doesn’t seem like too crazy of a theory, there isn’t a whole lot of evidence that spot reduction actually works.
 In fact, most studies failed to demonstrate any reductions in body fat through targeted exercises alone.

-For instance, a 2013 study published in the Journal of Strength and Conditioning Research (JSCR) recruited 11 men and women to participate in a 12-week exercise program.
+For instance, a 2013 study published in the Journal of Strength and Conditioning Research (JSCR) recruited overweight adults — both men and women — to partake in a 12-week exercise program.
 (1) 3 days a week, study participants trained their nondominant legs, doing between 960 and 1,200 repetitions on the leg press in each session.

 Following the exercise program, the researchers ultimately found that participants on average did see significant reductions in fat mass, however, those reductions were observed in the trunk and upper extremities.
-No difference was observed between the leg that was exercised and the control.
+No difference was observed between the leg that was exercised and the control leg.

-Another 2011 study also published in the Journal of Strength and Conditioning Research, examined the effects of a 6-week abdominal training program on abdominal fat in 24 men and women.
+Another 2011 study also published in the Journal of Strength and Conditioning Research, examined the effects of a 6-week abdominal training program on abdominal fat in 24 overweight men and women.
 (2) At the end of the study, the researchers found no changes in abdominal circumference, body fat percentage, or bodyweight in those that took part in the training program.

 The Science Behind Fat Loss

 The main reason that you can’t target fat loss in certain areas of your body has to do with the differences between intramuscular and subcutaneous fat.
-Targeted exercises don’t burn subcutaneous fat, which is the visible fat just under the skin, they oxidize intramuscular fat for energy.
+Targeted exercises don’t burn subcutaneous fat, which is the visible fat just under the skin, they oxidize intramuscular fat.
 (3)

 Intramuscular fat can be found inside of your muscle fibers and it’s burnt up during exercise for additional energy; however, you can’t actually see it and it doesn’t affect your body composition.